-Security has been proven to be sometimes difficult to obtain [48] and several issues have been raised in Clouds.
-Nowadays virtualization is used as the sole mechanism to secure different users sharing resources on Clouds.
-But, due to improper virtualization of all the components of Clouds (such as micro-architectural components), data leak and modification can occur.
+Security has been proven to be sometimes difficult to obtain [41] and several issues have been raised in Clouds.
+Nowadays virtualization is used as the sole mechanism to allow multiple users to share resources on Clouds, but since not all components of Clouds (such as micro-architectural components) can be properly virtualized, data leak and modification can occur.
 Accordingly, next-generation protection mechanisms are required to enforce security on Clouds and provide a way to cope with the current limitation of virtualization mechanisms.